Options for Employers When An Employee with Migraines Is Missing Work

 Migraine Attacks and Employment Rights

-Employees with migraines have the same protection that an employee with another major illness or disability would have.
+Employees with migraines have the same protection that an employee with another major illness or disability has.
 That may be surprising news to some employers.
 38% of surveyed supervisors said migraines weren’t always a justifiable reason to call in sick to work.

 The stigma of calling in “just for a headache” keeps many employees from seeking treatment or being honest about why they can’t make it in.
-According to employment law and the federal government, though, migraines count as a serious illness.
-In some cases, as it is of this writing, a migraine is a medical condition that would qualify as a disability.
+According to employment laws and the federal government, though, migraines count as a serious illness.
+In some cases and, as of this writing, a migraine is a medical condition that would qualify as a disability.

 Can An Employee With a Chronic Migraine Use Family Medical Leave Act?